How To Format A Hard Drive For Video Editing

 The right format for your drive will depend on what operating system you’re using, and whether or not you’ll be transferring between different computers.

-But no matter what your situation is, one of these three formats will get the job done.
+But no matter what your situation is, whether you’re using Adobe, Final Cut, or DaVinci, one of these three formats will get the job done.